-Mmes.
-Frost (Chairperson), Mosley and Peters and Messrs.
-Smith and Wennerholm are members of the Portfolio Management Committee.
-The purposes of the Portfolio Management Committee are to: (i) assist the Board in its oversight of the portfolio management process employed by the Fund and its investment adviser and sub-adviser(s), if applicable, relative to the Fund's stated objective(s), strategies and restrictions; (ii) assist the Board in its oversight of the trading policies and procedures and risk management techniques applicable to the Fund; and (iii) assist the Board in its monitoring of the performance results of all funds, giving special attention to the performance of certain funds that it or the Board of Trustees identifies from time to time.
+Messrs.
+Smith (Chairperson), Bowser and Wennerholm and Mses.
+Frost and Mosley are members of the Portfolio Management Committee.
+The purposes of the Portfolio Management Committee are to: (i) assist the Board in its oversight of the portfolio management process employed by each Fund and their investment adviser and sub-adviser(s), if applicable, relative to the Funds' stated objective(s), strategies and restrictions; (ii) assist the Board in its oversight of the trading policies and procedures and risk management techniques applicable to the Funds; and (iii) assist the Board in its monitoring of the performance results of all funds, giving special attention to the performance of certain funds that it or the Board of Trustees identifies from time to time.

-Ms. Sutherland (Chairperson) and Messrs.
-Fetting, Gorman and Quinton are members of the Compliance Reports and Regulatory Matters Committee.
-Effective October 1, 2021, Ms. Sutherland (Chairperson) and Messrs.
-Fetting, Park and Quinton will be members of the Compliance Reports and Regulatory Matters Committee.
-The purposes of the Compliance Reports and Regulatory Matters Committee are to: (i) assist the Board in its oversight role with respect to compliance issues and certain other regulatory matters affecting the Fund; (ii) serve as a liaison between the Board of Trustees and the Fund's CCO; and (iii) serve as a "qualified legal compliance committee" within the rules promulgated by the SEC.
+Mses.
+Sutherland (Chairperson) and Wiser and Messrs.
+Fetting and Quinton are members of the Compliance Reports and Regulatory Matters Committee.
+The purposes of the Compliance Reports and Regulatory Matters Committee are to: (i) assist the Board in its oversight role with respect to compliance issues and certain other regulatory matters affecting the Funds; (ii) serve as a liaison between the Board of Trustees and the Funds' CCO; and (iii) serve as a "qualified legal compliance committee" within the rules promulgated by the SEC.

 Messrs.
-Smith (Chairperson) and Fetting and Ms. Sutherland are members of the Ad Hoc Committee for Closed-End Fund Matters.
+Smith (Chairperson), Fetting and Quinton and Ms. Sutherland are members of the Ad Hoc Committee for Closed-End Fund Matters.
 The purpose of the Ad Hoc Committee for Closed-End Fund Matters is to consider, evaluate and make recommendations to the Board with respect to issues specifically related to Eaton Vance Closed-End Funds.

-Mmes.
-Mosley (Chairperson), Frost, Peters and Sutherland and Messrs.
-Fetting, Gorman, Park, Quinton, Smith and Wennerholm are members of the Governance Committee.
-Each Governance Committee member is independent under applicable listing standards of the New York Stock Exchange.
+Mses.
+Mosley (Chairperson), Frost, Sutherland and Wiser and Messrs.
+Fetting, Gorman, Quinton, Smith and Wennerholm are members of the Governance Committee.
+Each Governance Committee member is independent under applicable listing standards of the NYSE American LLC or New York Stock Exchange (as applicable).
 The purpose of the Governance Committee is to consider, evaluate and make recommendations to the Board with respect to the structure, membership and operation of the Board and the Committees thereof, including the nomination and selection of noninterested Trustees and a Chairperson of the Board and the compensation of such persons.